royratcliffe/UICukes101/README.md

 This is how your Cucumber-based iOS app project folder will accommodate Cucumber features.
 It contains only a tiny amount of Ruby for integrating Cucumber and Xcode.

+Back to our application development.

+## First Feature

+If you have [TextMate](http://macromates.com/) or [RubyMine](http://www.jetbrains.com/ruby/), writing features becomes easier.
+They understand the [Gherkin](https://github.com/cucumber/gherkin)-formatted feature files and have shortcuts for stubbing out templates for features and scenarios.
+Create `personal_greeting.feature` in `features`.
+Make its contents equal to:

+	Feature: Personal greeting
+	  In order to see my personal greeting
+	  As an Apple iOS user
+	  I want to enter my name and see a friendly hello

+This text describes the new feature's value, the user's role and the feature details in a human-readable form.